Teenlife

 5 Facts Every Parent Should Know About the SAT

-Parents are so inundated with information regarding the SAT that they often have trouble knowing fact from fiction, truth from hyperbole.
 For years, I’ve dealt with such misconceptions and uncertainty any time I talk to a parent.
 If I had to think of five things I wanted every “SAT parent” to know, five important facts to help them navigate through the welter of confusion, I would tell them the following.

 1. Students can improve on the SAT.

-There is a myth that the SAT is a glorified IQ test, and a student’s score is impervious to change: it is as hard-wired as the color of their eyes.
-This is a patent falsehood, as year after year, I see students scores shoot up by hundreds of points (a phenomenon many an SAT tutor witnesses each year).
+There is a myth that the SAT is a glorified IQ test and a student’s score is impervious to change: it is as hard-wired as the color of their eyes.
+This is a patent falsehood, as year after year, I see students' scores shoot up by hundreds of points (a phenomenon many an SAT tutor witnesses each year).
 I have yet to see any student’s eyes change color after my class ends.

 1. Prep doesn’t have to break the bank.